MarcAuban/Chat_System/README.md

 Other users are discovered if they are on the same local network

+If you have trouble finding other users, you may hit the "Rafraichir" button under "Options"

 You can start chatting with the button : "Créér une conversation", select a user then click "ok"

 Your existing conversations are displayed on the left, you can select them, the history will be displayed int the middle